ProhibitedTV/BitRiverAI/README.md

 ## Setup and Installation

-Follow these steps to set up and run the project locally using Docker:
+Follow these steps to set up and run the project locally:

 1. **Clone the Repository**:
     ```bash